-- NS-11.1 In partnership with the University of Florida Institute of Food and Agricultural Sciences, academic institutions and other entities, conduct a predictive assessment of current and potential invasive species, their ranges and potential biodiversity, social and economic impacts based on changing climate conditions. - NS-11.2 Work with the South Florida Ecosystem Restoration Task Force to advance funding, early detection, monitoring and management of invasive species.
+NS-11.1 In partnership with the University of Florida Institute of Food and Agricultural Sciences, academic institutions and other entities, conduct a predictive assessment of current and potential invasive species, their ranges and potential biodiversity, social and economic impacts based on changing climate conditions.

-Academic Institutions, Extension Offices.
-Local Governments, Non-Profit Organizations
+Academic Institutions, Extension Offices, Local Governments, Non-Profit Organizations

-STATE/FEDERAL PARTNERS: FWC.
+FWC.
 FDACS